 Horror evokes many emotions; dread, fear, paranoia, suspense and terror.
-So why not try your hand at some nightmare fuel evoking stories?
+So why not try your hand at some Nightmare Fuel evoking stories?
 Note that not even this can make you become the next Poe, Lovecraft or King.
 Try to learn a bit about writing stories first.
-Write A Story is a good place to start, and perhaps reading some horror stories would probably help.
+Write a Story is a good place to start, and perhaps reading some horror stories would probably help.

 To Start OffBefore and during writing, thinking these questions is a good idea.

-Who are you trying to scare?Despite horror being a known genre today, that doesn't mean all types of horror will scare everyone.
+Who are you trying to scare?Despite horror being a well-known genre today, that doesn't mean all types of horror will scare everyone.
 If you want to scare kids, don't make it as blood-curdling as you can.
 If you want to scare adults, don't make it as tame as you can.
 Try to find a balance.